Simple 3-Step Brightening Routine for Beginners

 Basic Moisturizer (Nighttime)

 Any gentle, hydrating moisturizer works.
-Avoid heavy fragrances or active ingredients at night until you've mastered the basic routine.
+Avoid heavy fragrances or active ingredients at night until you have mastered the basic routine.

-Week 1-2: Skin adjusts to routine.
+Weeks 1-2: Skin adjusts to routine.
 You may notice smoother texture and slightly more radiance.
-No color change yet—this is normal.
+No color change yet — this is normal.

-Week 6-8: Visible improvement in skin tone and clarity.
+Weeks 6-8: Visible improvement in skin tone and clarity.
 Newer dark spots begin fading.
-Before/after photos show difference.
+Before/after photos show a difference.

-Week 10-12: Significant brightening visible.
+Weeks 10-12: Significant brightening visible.
 Older spots continue fading.
-Skin has adapted to routine—ready for next level if desired.
+Skin has adapted to routine — ready for next level if desired.

 When to Add More Products

-Stay with the 3-step routine for at least 4 weeks—ideally 6-8 weeks—before adding anything new.
-You'll know you're ready when:
+Stay with the 3-step routine for at least 4 weeks — ideally 6-8 weeks — before adding anything new.
+You will know you are ready when your skin tolerates current products without irritation and you want faster results.

-When you're ready to level up, add ONE product at a time:
+When you are ready to level up, add ONE product at a time:

-Wait 2 weeks between adding new products to monitor for reactions.
+Wait 2 weeks between adding new products to watch for reactions.
+A few drops of turmeric face oil can also be layered at night for extra calming benefits.

 What Affects Your Results

-• Proper SPF application (and reapplication every 2 hours outdoors)
+• Proper SPF application and reapplying every 2 hours outdoors

-• Staying hydrated (water helps skin cell turnover)
+• Staying hydrated to support skin cell turnover

 • Inconsistent routine (using products only 3-4 days per week)